Autism is a topic you’ve likely encountered at some point.

 Myths About Autism

-Here are some of the most common myths about autism:
+Here are some of common misconceptions about autism:

 Autism is a mental illness.